ariel-tchougang/wuxia-serverless-gen-ai-app/README.md

 - Add authentication with Cognito or JWT

-- Log prompts and completions to DynamoDB

 - Add support for more models (Claude, DeepSeek, etc.)

-- Add X-Ray support for tracing

-## Clean Up
+## 🧹 Clean Up

+To remove the deployed resources and avoid unnecessary charges:

 - First empty the S3 bucket